Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 ```

-Notice that we had to `require` our `accordion` directive in order to be able to access its controller.
+Noticed that we had to `require` our `accordion` directive in order to be able to access its controller.
 Now, we need a method on that controller that will close all groups except the one being opened:

 ```javascript accordion.js
 controller: function() {